UniversalDependencies/UD_English-LinES/README.txt

 treebank was first developed in the project 'Micro- and macro-level analysis of translations' funded by the Swedish Research Council (Ahrenberg, 2007).

-Five of the sub-corpora are taken from literary works:
+Six of the sub-corpora are taken from literary works:

 Paul Auster: City of Glass.
 The New York Trilogy, Volume One.
 First published by Faber & Faber in 1985.